 Eileen Brewer talks about the faulty logic and step therapy used by insurers when it comes to covering treatments for people with migraine disease.

-Doctors know very little about what it is like to treat migraine patients.
+Doctors know very little about what it is like to treat migraine disease in patients.
 Most doctors get about an hour of education about all headache diseases in medical school and they may not encounter treatment for the diseases at all during rotations in residency programs.
 If they do, they may encounter one migraine patient and even then, maybe only once for 7-8 minutes.

 Neurologists don’t get much more time on the topic either.
 Migraine disease is difficult to treat because it doesn’t follow a normal path like MS, epilepsy, and Parkinson’s.
 Because of this, many migraine patients do not get effective treatment, and inadequate treatment leads to progression of this disease from episodic to chronic.
 Once chronic, patients rarely go back to being episodic.